 “I was getting ready to expand my hostel business in 2006 when I heard about an old wreck of an aircraft for sale at Arlanda.
 Since I had for a long time wanted to establish my business at Arlanda I didn’t hesitate for a second when this opportunity struck,” said Oscar Diös, owner of the unique hotel.

-Not only is the Jumbo Hostel providing needed accommodation for the Swedish airport, the hostel has already garnered a large amount of international media attention.
+Not only is the Jumbo Hostel providing needed accommodation for the Swedish airport, but the hostel has also already garnered a large amount of international media attention.